durran/injectable/README.md

 ```

 Injectable also supports depending on roles rather than concrete classes by
-allowing the registration of classes whose instances perform that role:
+allowing the registration of classes whose instances perform that role.
+An
+implementation can be registered on a single container itself as a "one off":

 ```ruby
 container = Injectable::Container.new